cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/web-apps.md

 ### Configuration

-Create an env file to be used in the next step:
+Create and update an env file to be used in the next step ([defaults](../../config/watcher-mobymask-v2/mobymask-params.env)):

   ```bash
   # Set relay nodes to be used by the web-app